anirudh0nGitHub/emi-calculater/README.md

-# Emi-calculator buil with ReactJS and Spring Boot
+# Emi-calculator buil with ReactJS and Spring Boot(German)

 A fullstack application that calculates the amount of remaining debt after ,X, Amount of years based on: